Anananas42/docs-Firefish/docs/firefish-protocol.md

 ## Potential Drawbacks of Firefish Protocol

-- As with any other bitcoin-backed lending protocol, some level of trust is required in the Oracles being honest.
-However, we believe that this need for trust can be minimized at the implementation level (for example, decentralizing the Price oracle, using DLCs, anonymization techniques used by the Payment oracle, etc.).
+- As with any other bitcoin-backed lending protocol, some level of trust is required in the oracles being honest.
+However, we believe that this need for trust can be minimized at the implementation level (for example, decentralizing the Price-oracle, using DLCs, anonymization techniques used by the Payment-oracle, etc.).
-- The contract cannot be canceled without the cooperation of the Oracle entities, even if the Lender and Borrower agree.
+- The contract cannot be canceled without the cooperation of the oracle entities, even if the Lender and Borrower agree.
 - The complexity of the proposed solution and the fact that the security and business advantages may not be immediately apparent.
 - The Lender (and Borrower) must have some level of trust in the Liquidator that they will return the funds/bitcoin in the case of liquidation and default.
 This can be minimized, for example, by the Liquidator providing some form of security or using DLCs.